-A native Houstonian, Cameron Decker, MD is a graduate of Rice University and Baylor College of Medicine.
-He completed his residency in Emergency Medicine and fellowship in Emergency Medical Services at Baylor College of Medicine.
+A native Houstonian, Cameron Decker, MD, LP, FACEP is a graduate of Rice University and Baylor College of Medicine.
+He completed his residency in Emergency Medicine and fellowship in Emergency Medical Services (EMS) at Baylor College of Medicine.

-Dr. Decker is a board certified emergency physician, an Assistant Professor of Emergency Medicine at Baylor College of Medicine, and faculty at Ben Taub General Hospital, one of the busiest Level I trauma centers in the country.
+Dr. Decker is double board certified in emergency medicine and EMS medicine, an Assistant Professor of Emergency Medicine at Baylor College of Medicine, and faculty at Ben Taub General Hospital, one of the busiest Level I trauma centers in the country.

-As a Licensed Paramedic, Dr. Decker has a strong background in pre-hospital care, having been active in EMS for over a decade through multiple 911 departments.
+As a Licensed Paramedic, Dr. Decker has a strong background in pre-hospital care, having been active in EMS through multiple 911 departments.
 Before becoming the Medical Director of Harris County Emergency Corps, he worked there as a Paramedic.
-He is also the Medical Director for The Emergency Medical Task Force – 6, the state’s regional response network for large scale medical incidents.
-Additionally, Dr. Decker is the Medical Director of Rice University EMS.
+He is also the Medical Director of Rice University EMS, Aldine Fire Rescue, Eastex Fire Department, Northwest Fire Rescue, Westfield Fire Department, and The Emergency Medical Task Force – 6, the state’s regional response network for large scale medical incidents.
 He is a decorated police Sergeant and Tactical Physician with the Harris County Sheriff’s Office High Risk Operations Unit.

 Heath is a native Texan who started his EMS career in 1992 with the Harris County Emergency Corps.
 His 19 year career has seen his progression from Emergency Medical Technician through the ranks of his current position as VP of Operations.
 Heath oversees the daily operation of the organization, ensuring that ambulances are ready to respond to the organization’s 18,000 annual requests for service.
 Heath has also worked as a Flight Paramedic with Memorial Hermann Life Flight and instructed for North Harris College’s EMS department for many years.

-Chivas Guillote grew up in Spring, Texas and graduated Summa Cum Laude from the University of Texas Health Science Center at Houston with a Bachelor of Science in Nursing.
+Chivas Guillote grew up in Spring, Texas and completed his undergraduate and graduate education from the University of Texas School of Nursing at Houston.
 Working closely with the Medical Director, Chivas is responsible for the management of clinical practice and patient care activities.

-He is dual licensed in Texas as a Registered Nurse and Paramedic and maintains additional certifications as a Critical Care Nurse, Flight Nurse, and Critical Care Paramedic.
-Chivas’ professional background includes several roles in EMS, cardiovascular intensive care, flight nursing, clinical education, and executive leadership.
+Chivas maintains his clinical practice at HCEC and in the Emergency Department.
+He is a board certified Nurse Practitioner, Registered Nurse, and Licensed Paramedic.
+Chivas maintains additional certifications as a Critical Care Nurse, and Flight Nurse.
+His professional background includes several roles in EMS, Emergency Medicine, Cardiovascular Intensive Care, Flight Nursing, education, and executive leadership.